JORGEBAYUELO/VirtualHomeNetwork/README.md

 ![Screenshot From 2025-01-21 12-26-59](https://github.com/user-attachments/assets/a0765594-6c3d-4ef8-b24f-af8219dbccf7)

 **Specify the disk capacity.
-For this case, I'm going with the minimum size recommended.**
+In this case, I'm going with the minimum size recommended.**

 ![Screenshot From 2025-01-21 12-28-03](https://github.com/user-attachments/assets/01b24cfd-68b1-405b-ad6e-e4e5f80ce8a3)